RepublicHo/AlgoEngineering3022/README.md

 ## Getting started

-1. Clone the application
+1. **Clone the application:** Clone  from the GitHub repository using the following command:

    ```bash
    git clone https://github.com/RepublicHo/AlgoEngineering3022.git
    ```
-2. As uploading large files to GitHub is not recommended, it is suggested that you download the training data from [link](https://www.kaggle.com/competitions/digit-recognizer/data).
+2. **Download training data:** As uploading large files (training file exceeds the limit) to GitHub is not recommended, it is suggested that you download the training data from
+[link](https://www.kaggle.com/competitions/digit-recognizer/data).
 And add this file into `src/main/resources/.` directory.

-3. Please make sure to configure your JDK version to 1.8/17.
+3. **Configure JDK:** Make sure that you have JDK 1.8 or JDK 17 configured in your system or IDE.

-4. Once you've completed the setup, you can run/debug the main function.
+4. **Run/Debug:** Once you've completed the setup, you can run/debug the main method in `src/main/java/Experiment`.
 To test the model, you can experiment with adjusting the amount of training/testing data.

 ## Reference